ps-alex1001/Hexo-Career-AI-by-StochastIQ/README.md

 ## 📐 The Scoring Algorithm

 > [!IMPORTANT]
 > **Deterministic Disclaimer**: This scoring logic is explicitly decoupled from the generative AI's opinion.
 The AI acts only as a "data extractor."
-The final Match Percentage is computed via a hard-coded mathematical formula applied to the AI's output.
+The final Match Percentage is computed via a hard-coded algebraic formula.
+This prevents the system from "hallucinating" high scores or being swayed by marketing-heavy resumes that lack substantive proof.

 ### Step 1: Raw Proficiency Estimate (The Extraction)
-The Gemini model looks at your resume/GitHub and assigns each skill two values:
+The Gemini model looks at your resume/GitHub profile and projects then it assigns each skill two values:
 - `rawProficiencyEstimate`: an honest 0–100 estimate of your actual demonstrated skill level.
 - `evidenceType`: how you demonstrated it (the quality of the proof).